New Castle, PA Personal Injury Lawyers

 - We have won numerous awards for excellence in customer service, commitment to justice and exceptional results.

-- Our attorneys know how to win.
+- At Dallas w.
+Hartman P.C., our attorneys know how to win.
 We will work relentlessly to obtain the full recovery amount you deserve for your personal injury case, even if that means going to trial.

 - We operate on a contingency fee basis, meaning there are no upfront costs or fees to retain our lawyers.
 You do not pay us unless we win your case.